timiancam/python_package_template/README.md

 ## To do:

-* Add doc-strings / comments
+* Add doc-strings / comments.
-* Finalize repository metadeta and settings
+* Finalize repository metadeta and settings.
-* Check LICENSE
+* Check LICENSE.
-* Final check
+* Final check.
-* Repository metadata
+* Repository metadata.
-* Update .toml
+* Update .toml.
-* Use professional language and remove personal pronouns
+* Use professional language and remove personal pronouns.